appliedsec/djangular/README.md

 Comparison between Djangular and Angular-Seed
 ---------------------------------------------

-+ Djangular includes a very small patch to angular-resource.js to force an ending slash on resource URLs, so that `FORCE_SLASHES` does not need to be set to `False`.

 + Each app has its own AngularJS "app" folder, with directories for CSS, JS, images and partials supplied.
 As a result, the URLs for these get grouped into the STATIC_URL structure of Django.
 So, each resource inside an AngularJS app